Life Cycle of Thread in OS

 Word Processor:

 A programmer wish to type the text in word processor.
-Then the programmer opens a file in a word processor and typing the text (It is a thread), the text is automatically formatting (It is another thread).
-The text automatically specifies the spelling mistakes (It is another thread), and the file is automatically saved in the disk (It is another thread).
+Then the programmer opens a file in a word processor and types the text (It is a thread), and the text is automatically formatted (It is another thread).
+The text automatically specifies the spelling mistakes (It is another thread), and the file is automatically saved on the disk (It is another thread).

 Life Cycle of Thread: